Netlia/documentation/DeviceComunication/DeviceComunication.md

 ##### Limiting the maximum number of Event continue messages

 Sets the maximum number of messages of type [Event continue](#event).
-The default value for Magnet, PIR and Move device is unlimited.
-There are two messages for Water device.
+The default value for Magnet, PIR and Move device is unlimited, but there is two message limit for Water device.

-When the device reaches the maximum number, it stops sending Event continue messages.
-After sending the Event end message and then a new cycle starting with an Event start message, the device sends Event continue messages again up to the maximum number.
+When the maximum number of event continues messages is reached, nothing is sent, until the Event end message.
+The message counter is reset with new Event start message and the device sends Event continue messages until Event end is detected or the maximum number is reached.

 | Byte     | Description                                                            |
 |----------|------------------------------------------------------------------------|